opentargets/platform-deployment-standalone/README.md

 You also need a secret named `openai_token`, which holds your OpenAI API Token, used for the literature summarization feature.
 This is optional, but it must be set to an empty string or the deployment will fail.

+It is required to edit the `etc/default.tfbackend` file and change the `bucket` and `prefix` values inside to ones you own.

 # Copyright